ningelschlingel/telegram-security-bot/README.md

 - Raspberry Pi (zero) camera
 - RCWL-0516 radar-sensor

+### General

+Make sure that the Pi has permanent access to the internet.
+Even though the Pi can run on a battery, a power supply is clearly preferable since the video recordings increase the power consumption significantly.

 ### Wiring

 The camera is simply plugged in with the enclosed ribbon cable.
 If you're buying a camera for this project, keep in mind that Pi Zero camera cables dont fit the bigger Pi's and vice versa.